Child care program types eligible for funds include:

 Family child care providers

-Providers can use Child Care Stabilization Grant Program funds to pay for payroll taxes.
-For the 70% of Base Grants required to be used for increased compensation, payroll taxes associated with compensation increases can be funded with Transition Grant funds and count towards the 70% requirement.
+Providers can use Transition Grant funds to pay for payroll taxes.
+For the 70% of Transition Grant funds required to be used for increased compensation, payroll taxes associated with compensation increases can be funded with Transition Grant funds and count towards the 70% requirement.

-For the remaining 30% of Base Grant funds available for additional uses, this portion of the Base Grants can also be used for payroll taxes.
-(See also Question 4.13 and the Great Start Compensation Support Transition Grants webpage under the heading Allowable uses of Transition Grant funds for more information on allowable uses.
+For the remaining 30% of Transition Grant funds available for additional uses, this portion of Transition Grant funds can also be used for payroll taxes.
+See Question 4.13 and the Great Start Compensation Support Transition Grants webpage under the heading Allowable uses of Transition Grant funds for more information on allowable uses.
 Transition Grant funds cannot be used to pay any other type of taxes.

-No, providers are not required to provide tuition or copayment relief to families if they accept Child Care Stabilization Base Grant funds.
+No, providers are not required to provide tuition or copayment relief to families if they accept Transition Grants funds.

 State law and Section 2202 (d)(2)(D)(i)(I) of the American Rescue Plan Act of 2021 require child care provider grant applicants to “implement policies in line with guidance from the corresponding State, Tribal, and local authorities, and in accordance with State, Tribal, and local orders, and, to the greatest extent possible, implement policies in line with guidance from the Centers for Disease Control and Prevention.”
 See below for information on specific policies: